Particular/docs.particular.net/samples/azure-service-bus-netstandard/native-integration/sample.md

 ## Required headers

-For a native message to be processed, NServiceBus endpoints using the Azure Service Bus .NET Standard transport require the following headers:
+For a native message to be processed, NServiceBus endpoints using the Azure Service Bus .NET Standard transport needs the message type to be included as a header.
+This header needs to be stored as an Azure Service Bus `Message` user property.

- 1. Message type
- 1. Message intent

-These headers need to be stored as Azure Service Bus `Message` user properties.

 snippet: NecessaryHeaders

-NOTE: The `NServiceBus.EnclosedMessageTypes` property must contain the message type expected by the NServiceBus endpoint.
-Message type should include namespace it's contained in.
+NOTE: The `NServiceBus.EnclosedMessageTypes` property must contain the the fully qualified name of the type expected by the NServiceBus endpoint.

 The message itself is defined as an `IMessage` in the `Shared` project.